 Dr. Matthias Ruth

 industrial and infrastructure systems analysis, and environmental economics and policy.
-His theoretical work draws on concepts from engineering, economics and ecology, while his applied research uses methods of non-linear dynamic modeling as well as adaptive and anticipatory management.
-He is a founding editor-in-chief of the journal Urban Climate, a founder of Ecological Economics, and serves on the boards of numerous journals and scientific organizations.
+His theoretical work heavily draws on concepts from engineering, economics and ecology, while his applied research utilizes methods of non-linear dynamic modeling as well as adaptive and anticipatory management.
+Applications of his work cover the full spectrum from local to regional, to national and global environmental challenges, as well as the investment and policy opportunities these challenges present.

 Professor Ruth has published 18 books and over 120 papers and book chapters in the scientific literature.
 He is a founder of Ecological

 Economics and founding Editor-in-Chief of the journal Urban Climate, serves on the boards of numerous journals and scientific organizations, and collaborates extensively with scientists and policy makers worldwide.